bingchen-wang/paid-with-models/README.md

 - **Institution/Organization:** National University of Singapore (NUS)
 - **Website/Portfolio:** [Bingchen's Google Site](https://sites.google.com/view/bingchenwang/)

-Feel free to contact me if you encounter any code-related question.
+Feel free to contact me if you have any code-related question.
 ## Requirements
 Ensure Python dependencies are met by installing the following: